-A special tool, sometimes called a “zipper,” is made for unhooking the locking channels of vinyl siding.
+A special tool, sometimes called a “zip tool,” is made for unhooking the locking channels of vinyl siding.
 You can buy one of these for under $10.
 If you’ll be removing very much siding, it will make the job a lot easier—but you can pry apart the locking channels by hand, as shown in this video:

 Then, using a pry bar or a hammer’s claw, pry out the nails that hold the damaged panel in place.

-Mark cutting lines on each side of the damaged area using the carpenter’s square and the pencil.
+Mark cutting lines on each side of the damaged area using the carpenter’s square and pencil.
 Cut the panel along the lines with a sharp utility knife, tin snips, or a backsaw and remove the damaged section.

 Then, cut a replacement piece, making it 2 inches longer than the section you just removed to allow for a 1-inch overlap at each end.
 (Cut the piece only 1 inch longer if the damaged section ends at a corner or joint.)